Obama to campaign in Michigan and Georgia in final weeks of midterm elections - KTVZ

 By Dan Merica, CNN

-The Obama spokesperson did not detail which Democrats in Georgia and Michigan the former President would stump with, but both states are home to high-profile races, including governor and senator in Georgia and governor in Michigan.
+Obama will join Michigan Gov. Gretchen Whitmer and Lt.
+Gov. Garlin Gilchrist, among other down-ballot Democrats, at a get-out-the-vote rally on October 29, Whitmer’s team said in a statement.
+However, it is currently unclear which Democrats the former President would stump with in Georgia, which is home to high-profile governor and senator races.
 Both states also have competitive US House races and critical down-ballot contests, some of which feature GOP nominees who have spread false claims of fraud in the 2020 presidential election.

+The Wisconsin Democratic Party announced on Friday that Obama would campaign with Democratic nominees in Milwaukee, also on October 29.

 In an interview with “Pod Save America” that aired Friday night, Obama pointed to down-ballot races as an important test for the Democratic Party.